GuidesMachines

 Specialist Stitches

-Some brands include decorative stitches which become useful when you either want to personalize a finished quilting project or add a little flair.
+Some brands include decorative stitches, which are useful when you want to personalize a finished quilting project or add a little flair.

 Heavy-Duty Interior